Skip to Content

 Equally, they do not wear ordinary ice-skating boots.
 Instead, they wear double blades strapped onto their own shoes.
 Make sure to check if your rink of choice provides both and book them in advance.

-This year there are also outdoor ice rinks at Hampton Court Palace, and Hyde Park.
+This year there are outdoor ice rinks at Hampton Court Palace and Hyde Park.

 The Natural History Museum